orbitjs/ember-orbit/README.md

 });
 ```

+Customization of ID fields and generators should be done on individual models.

 ### Example Ember-Orbit / Ember-CLI Application

 In addition to this documentation, you may find it helpful to see an example
 application that works works with Ember-Orbit and Ember-CLI:

 https://github.com/opsb/ember-orbit-todos